rubenlagus/Tsupport/README.md

 [Telegram](http://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.

-This repo contains official [Telegram App for Android](https://play.google.com/store/apps/details?id=org.tdesktop.messenger) source code.
+This repo contains *Telegram Support App for Android* source code.

 ### API, Protocol documentation